-If auto manufacturers each designed their own procedure for measuring and reporting MPG, consumers would not be able to make "apples-toapples" comparisons of mileage among different car models.
+If auto manufacturers each designed their own procedure for measuring and reporting MPG, consumers would not be able to make "apples-to-apples" comparisons of mileage among different car models.
 By contrast, EPA's standardized test procedures create a level playing field for all vehicles.
-Consumers can rely on these values when trying to determine which vehicles are more fuel efficient.
+Consumers can rely on these values when trying to determine which vehicles are more fuel efficient.14

-33. The EPA sets forth detailed and uniform testing methodology for auto manufacturers to follow so that consumers can rely on the results as accurate when they make purchasing decisions.
+33. The EPA sets forth detailed and uniform testing methodology for auto manufacturers to follow so that consumers can rely on the results as accurate "apples-to-apples" comparisons across competing manufacturers and vehicles when they make purchasing decisions.
 The EPA describes the test methods and procedures it requires vehicle manufacturers to use as follows: